unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Claw_**. _Melee Weapon Attack:_ +12 to hit, reach 5 ft., one target. _Hit:_ 17 (2d10 + 6) slashing damage.

 **_Roar (3/Day)_**.
-The sphinx emits a magical roar.
+The sphinx emits a tek roar.
 Each time it roars before finishing a long rest, the roar is louder and the effect is different, as detailed below.
 Each creature within 500 feet of the sphinx and able to hear the roar must make a saving throw.

 **First Roar_**.
 Each creature that fails a DC 18 Wisdom saving throw is frightened for 1 minute.
 A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.